nlivaic/OAuth2OpenIdConnect/readme.md

   - Define a secret for the API resource.
 - How to enable on API:
   - Tell the authentication middleware your client secret.

+### Revoking tokens

+- Tokens can get revoked either via a custom built admin tool to delete the tokens from IDP database or by revoking the token when logging out by calling the revocation endpoint.
+- Take a look at []() on how revocation was implemented on logout.

 ### Other flows